 Kristina is a registered Professional Hydrologist with the American Institute of Hydrology.
 She is a member of the Colorado Section of the American Water Resources Association and served as President of the Colorado Section from 2012 to 2013.
 She was also named as one of the Colorado Foundation for Water Education’s 2015 Water Leaders.

-Austin Malotte, P.E., has experience in historical use investigations, augmentation plan and SWSP preparations, water rights evaluation and acquisition, critical analyses of water court applications for the purpose of protecting clients’ vested water rights, and engineering support for clients’ water court applications for new water rights and change cases.
-Additionally he has broad experience related to other aspects of water resources and general civil engineering, including drainage master planning and outfall systems planning, storm water runoff control and treatment, design and installation of hydraulic control and conveyance structures including satellite-linked flow monitoring stations, and reservoir development.
+Austin Malotte, P.E., provides project management and technical expertise for a wide array of project types including historical use investigations, augmentation plan and SWSP development, water rights evaluations and acquisition, critical analyses of water court applications for the purpose of protecting clients’ vested water rights, and engineering support for clients’ water court applications for new water rights and changes of use.
+Austin also has broad experience in other aspects of water resources and general civil engineering including drainage master planning and outfall systems planning, storm water runoff control and treatment, design and installation of hydraulic control and conveyance structures including satellite-linked flow monitoring stations, and reservoir development.

 In his free time, Austin enjoys skiing, hiking, camping, and other ways of exploring Colorado.